German submarine U-859: Service history

 Although U-859 only had a single war patrol from which she never returned, her six month career was highly eventful and carried her halfway across the world and into an entirely different theatre of conflict.

-Commanded by Kapitänleutnant Johann Jebsen, U-859 sailed from Kiel for Penang on 4 April 1944, carrying 31 tons of mercury in metal flasks destined for use in the Japanese munitions industry.
-She avoided shipping lanes and during her time in the North Atlantic, remained submerged for 23 hours every day, running on her schnorkel, surfacing for just one hour per day at 23:00, later reduced to 15 minutes.
+Commanded by Kapitänleutnant Johann Jebsen, U-859 sailed from Kiel for Penang on 4 April 1944, carrying 31 tons of mercury in metal flasks intended for use by the Japanese munitions industry.
+She avoided shipping lanes and during her time in the North Atlantic, remained submerged for 23 hours every day, running on her schnorkel.
+She would surface for just one hour each day at 23:00, later reduced to 15 minutes each day.

 Colin

-Three weeks into her voyage, Jebsen saw a target he could not refuse.
-The Colin, formerly an Italian freighter taken over by American authorities and registered in Panama, was slowly steaming unescorted in the North Atlantic following engine failure.
-Three torpedoes sank her before U-859 went on her way southwards.
+Three weeks into the voyage, Colin, a formerly-Italian freighter that had been taken over by American authorities and registered in Panama, was slowly steaming unescorted in the North Atlantic following engine failure.
+U-859 sank her with three torpedoes before proceeding southwards.

-The boat's voyage continued smoothly for the next two months, and she rounded the Cape of Good Hope and entered the Indian Ocean without further trouble.
-On 5 July she was spotted by a Lockheed Ventura aircraft, which swooped down on the boat only to be brought down by the anti-aircraft guns.
-There were no survivors from the aircraft's crew.
+The boat's voyage continued smoothly for the next two months, rounding the Cape of Good Hope and entering the Indian Ocean without trouble.
+On 5 July she was spotted by a Lockheed Ventura aircraft, which swooped down on the boat before being downed by her anti-aircraft guns, leaving no survivors.
 One rating of U-859 was killed and one officer seriously injured.
-(Other sources say the attacking plane was a Catalina anti-submarine-plane).
+Some sources say the aircraft was actually a Catalina anti-submarine plane.

 John Barry

-Her second victim was her most famous, and became one of the most famous treasure shipwrecks of the Twentieth Century.
-The unescorted Liberty ship John Barry was transporting a cargo of 3 million silver one-riyal coins from Aden to Ras Tanura in the Persian Gulf as part of an American government agreement with the Saudi royal family; the silver coins had been minted in America for Saudi monarch King Abdul Aziz Al-Saud and were stacked in huge boxes in the hold, and went down with the ship when she was torpedoed at 15°10′N 55°18′E, about 100 nmi south of the entrance to the Arabian Sea.
-A massive salvage operation in 1994 succeeded in retrieving many of the lost coins.
+Her second victim became one of the most famous treasure shipwrecks of the twentieth century.
+The unescorted Liberty ship John Barry was transporting a cargo of 3 million silver one-riyal coins from Aden to Ras Tanura in the Persian Gulf as part of an American government agreement with the Saudi royal family.
+The coins had been minted in America for King Abdul Aziz Al-Saud and were stacked in huge boxes in the hold, going down with the ship when she was torpedoed at 15°10′N 55°18′E, about 100 nmi south of the entrance to the Arabian Sea.
+A massive salvage operation in 1994 retrieved many of the lost coins.